gitlabhq/omnibus-gitlab/doc/architecture/_index.md

 So, of the components described above, some (such as software definitions, project metadata, and tests) find use during the package building, in a build environment, and some (such as Chef cookbooks and recipes, GitLab configuration file, runit, and `gitlab-ctl` commands) are used to configure the user's installed instance.

-## Work life cycle of Omnibus GitLab
+## Work lifecycle of Omnibus GitLab

 ### What happens during package building